Manage users and groups with SAML in Dynatrace SaaS

 When a user signs in, Dynatrace checks the domain part of your corporate email address to determine whether SAML was configured for that domain.
 If there's a match, the sign-in is redirected to your company’s IdP for authentication.
 For a fallback, you need an email address that won't be redirected like this.

 You need to create a fallback user account so you won't be locked out if you have configuration troubles.

-Your fallback account must be a non-federated user account that has the Manage users and Manage groups permissions and isn't covered by the federated sign-in.
+Your fallback account must be a non-federated user account belonging to a group that has View and manage users and groups permission and isn't covered by the federated sign-in.

-- Go to Identity management > User management and select Invite user to invite a user with a non-federated email address (an email address with a different domain from the one for which you are setting up SAML).
+- In the User email step, enter a non-federated email address (an email address with a different domain from the one for which you are setting up SAML) and then select Next.

 Verify your ownership of the domain

 Before you can configure the domain for which you want to set up SAML, you need to prove ownership of the domain.

 - Go to Identity & access management > Domain verification.

 - In the Add domain section, enter the domain (for example,